Lung Cancer Screening Program

 What to Expect From the Exam

 The technologist will ask you to hold very still and may ask you to hold your breath during the scan.
 The table will move quickly through the machine.
 You may hear some knocking or clicking noises.
-The actual scan takes less than five minutes.
+The scan takes less than five minutes.

 After the Exam